 Empowering Futures is a social business built on robust experience in higher education, organisational culture and entrepreneurship.
 Our passion is to provide focus, tools and support to start-ups and university students to fulfil their potential.

 What we do

-Our mission is to promote excellent collaboration practices and diversity through our skills development programme and collaboration lab.
+Our mission is to promote excellent collaboration practices, diversity and inclusion through our skills development programme and collaboration lab.

 We identify and connect the most talented university students with start-ups to collaborate on marketing projects and we run a very successful Collaboration Lab.

 Throughout a 12 weeks summer programme, start-ups and students are given pre-project training in key collaboration skills and each party receives coaching/guidance during the project to ensure continuous progress and dynamic collaboration.
 The result is a successful delivery of the project and the development of new skills.

 This unique programme takes work placements to the next level by enabling purposeful collaborations and where both, start-ups and students, develop new skills from taking part of the programme.

 Why we do it

 In a McKinsey survey of young people and employers in 9 countries, 40% of employers said that lack of skills was the main reason for entry-level job vacancies.
 There were gaps in technical skills but also in soft skills such as communication, teamwork, and punctuality.